saleor/saleor.io-learn/checkout/add-to-cart.md

 ---
-pos: 999
+pos: 4
-title: Checkout Operations
+title: Adding to a Cart
 description:
 ---

-Since a `Checkout` represents a `Cart` in Saleor, there are `Checkout` operations for adding, removing and updating the cart content.

-## Adding to a cart

-Let's start by adding something to a cart.
-Saleor provides the `checkoutLinesAdd` mutation that takes the checkout `token` and an array of product variants with quantities as `lines`.
+In the previous step we added the page that displays the content of a cart.
+For now it is just a dummy list of products.
+Let's make the cart page display the actual products that are added to that cart.
+Saleor API provides the `checkoutLinesAdd` mutation that takes the checkout `token` and a list of product variants along with their quantities (`lines`).

 ```graphql
 checkoutLinesAdd(